 The City and Port recognize that an important purpose of this Agreement is to establish procedures to facilitate and expedite development of Port properties.
-Part of the development review process is to ensure projects comply with the State Environmental Policy Act (SEPA), Chapter 43.21C RCW/197-11 WAC.
-To eliminate the need for case-by-case discussions in the future, the Parties agree that service as SEPA lead agency on port-owned properties will be as follows:
+The development review process shall ensure that the project complies with the State Environmental Policy Act (SEPA), Chapter 43.21C RCW and 197-11 WAC.
+In order to eliminate the need for case-by-case discussions in the future, the Parties agree that service as SEPA lead agency on port-owned properties will be as follows:

 - 1. For projects located within the AAA boundaries, the Port will serve as SEPA lead agency. - 2.
 For proposals for private development on Port property located outside the AAA: - a.
 The City will serve as SEPA Lead Agency, and the Port will be a Consulted Agency per WAC 197-11-724, for those proposals that are not associated with Airport Operations. - b.
 The Port will serve as SEPA Lead Agency, and the City will be a Consulted Agency per WAC 197-11-724, for those proposals that are associated with Airport Operations. - c.
-Proposals that are associated with Airport Operations are defined as proposals for Airport Airfield Facilities, Airport Cargo Facilities, Airport Landside Facilities, Airport Support Facilities or Airport Terminal Complex as defined in Appendix 3B.
+Proposals that are associated with Airport Operations are defined as proposals for Airport Airfield Facilities, Airport Cargo Facilities, Airport Landside Facilities, Airport Support Facilities or Airport Terminal Complex.
+(See Definitions.)